-- 2. Abstract.
-The El Niño Southern Oscillation (ENSO) has been suggested as a strong forcing in the methane cycle and as a driver of recent trends in global atmospheric methane levels mole fractions [CH4].
-Such a sensitivity of the global CH4 budget to climate events would have important repercussions for climate change mitigation strategies and the accuracy of projections for future greenhouse forcing.
-Here, we test the impact of ENSO on theatmospheric CH4 eyele-in a correlation analysis.
-We use local and global records of methane mixing ratio [CH4], as well as stable carbon isotopic records of atmospheric CH4 15 (δ13CH4), which are particularly sensitive to the combined ENSO effects on CH4 production from wetlands and biomass burning.
-We use a variety of nominal, smoothed and detrended time series including growth rate records.
-We find that at most 3836% of the variability in [CH4] and δ^{13} CH4 is attributable to ENSO, but only for detrended records in the Southern tropics.
-Trend-bearing records from the Southern tropics, as well as all studied hemispheric and global records show a minor impact of ENSO, i.e. <2524% of variability explained.
-Additional analyses using hydrogen cyanide (HCN) records show a detectable ENSO influence on biomass burning (up to 51%-55%), suggesting that it is wetland CH4 production that responds less to ENSO than previously suggested.
+Abstract.
+The El Niño-Southern Oscillation (ENSO) has been suggested as a strong forcing in the methane cycle and as a driver of recent trends in global atmospheric methane mole fractions $[CH_4]$ .
+Such a sensitivity of the global $CH_4$ budget to climate events would have important repercussions for climate change mitigation strategies and the accuracy of projections for future greenhouse forcing.
+Here, we test the impact of ENSO on atmospheric CH4 in a correlation analysis.
+We use local and global records of [CH4], as well as stable carbon isotopic records of atmospheric CH4 ( $\delta^{13}$ CH4), which are particularly sensitive to the combined ENSO effects on CH4 production from wetlands and biomass burning.
+We use a variety of nominal, smoothed, and detrended time series including growth rate records.
+We find that at most 36 % of the variability in [CH4] and $\delta^{13}$ CH4 is attributable to ENSO, but only for detrended records in the southern tropics.
+Trend-bearing records from the southern tropics, as well as all studied hemispheric and global records, show a minor impact of ENSO, i.e. < 24 % of variability explained.
+Additional analyses using hydrogen cyanide (HCN) records show a detectable ENSO influence on biomass burning (up to 51 %-55 %), suggesting that it is wetland CH4 production that responds less to ENSO than previously suggested.
 Dynamics of the removal by hydroxyl likely counteract the variation in emissions, but the expected isotope signal is not evident.
 It is possible that other processes obscure the ENSO signal, which itself indicates a minor influence of the latter on global CH4 emissions.
 Trends like the recent rise in atmospheric [CH4] can therefore not be attributed to ENSO.
-This leaves anthropogenic methane sources as the likely driver, which must be mitigated to reduce anthropogenic climate change. - 3.
-Keywords: Time series analyses, isotopes, climate variability, climate change, methane, stable isotope analysis [more]
+This leaves anthropogenic methane sources as the likely driver, which must be mitigated to reduce anthropogenic climate change.